huggingface/datasets/datasets/quickdraw/README.md

 >    result = np.vstack([[0, 0, 1, 0, 0], result])
 >    return result
 >  ```
+>
 ></details>

 ### Data Splits

+In the configurations `raw`, `preprocessed_simplified_drawings` and `preprocessed_bitamps` (default configuration), all the data is contained in the training set, which has 50426266 examples.

+`sketch_rnn` and `sketch_rnn_full` have the data split into training, validation and test split.
+In the `sketch_rnn` configuration, 75K samples (70K Training, 2.5K Validation, 2.5K Test) have been randomly selected from each category.
+Therefore, the training set contains 24150000 examples, the validation set 862500 examples and the test set 862500 examples.
+The `sketch_rnn_full` configuration has the full (training) data for each category, which leads to the training set having 43988874 examples, the validation set 862500 and the test set 862500 examples.

 ## Dataset Creation